aamol/k8smonitoring/Readme.md

 **What ?**

-You can configure the environments(Currently only username and password is supported) and then it will fetch all the deployments from the environments along with the image version
+You can configure the environments and then it will fetch all the deployments from the environments along with the image version

 **How ?**